ka8725/ka8725.github.com/_posts/2012-11-06-pass-variables-to-javascript-in-rails-with-gon.md

 ---
 {% include JB/setup %}

 If you haven't noticed yet that there is a good solution passing *Rails* variables from controllers to javascript I will be happy to make you fun with [gon](https://github.com/gazay/gon).
-In this post I will show how to use it with controller's filters in clean, dry and the best way.
+In this post I will show how to use it with controller's filters in a clean, dry and the best way.
 This approach will help you to avoid growing controllers in a big monsters.

 ## Using filters in contollers

-If you don't know what is filters in contollers and how use them, checkout [oficial documentation](http://guides.rubyonrails.org/action_controller_overview.html#filters).
+If you don't know what is contoller filters and how use them, checkout [oficial documentation](http://guides.rubyonrails.org/action_controller_overview.html#filters).
 In our case we have to know that there are posibilities to apply filters for one action and this one form of using:

 {% highlight ruby %}
 class ApplicationController < ActionController::Base